griffinwt/nextale/README.md

 [Nextale App - hosted by Streamlit](https://share.streamlit.io/griffinwt/nextale/main/Nextale_Streamlit.py)

+*A note on the myriad jupyter notebooks connected to this project - in most cases I did my preliminary data wrangling on the video game set because it was the smallest, and then used what I learned to build functions that I applied to the larger movie and video game sets.
+This means that most of my work, particularly in the "Cleaning" and "EDA" files is going to be shown in the video game related notebooks.*

 ---

 ## Next Steps

-- My search mechanism is still fairly rudimentary - I'd like to make it more exact, either by adding keyword searches (perhaps over the review text) or even providing a drop down that offers suggestions of products as users type; I'd also to like to add additional paramaters like genre or author/actor/game company to help users refine their searches
+- My search mechanism is still fairly rudimentary - I'd like to make it more exact, either by adding keyword searches (perhaps over the review text) or even providing a drop down that offers suggestions of products as users type; I'd also to like to add additional parameters like genre or author/actor/game company to help users refine their searches
 - Because I used a systematic, function-based approach, my cleaning and recommender creation processes would easily generalize to other categories of the Amazon Review dataset.
 With more time and less memory constraints, I could easily expand my recommender to encompass other types of goods
 - The Natural Language Processing I performed in this project was somewhat shallow as it only contributed to a tangental feature; with more time, I believe I could glean greater insights comparing user review text, combining it either by star rating, product, average product star rating, or by similar products; I'd also be interested in building a classifier to see how accurately I could predict verified purchases based on review text
 - As the common refrain goes, more data would always be better!
 My model would be more robust if I had the opportunity to add more recent reviews (post-2015) to expand it in both product range and total review volume